About Me

 I’ve done a lot of different work to support families including working as a preschool teacher (in Ohio and Oregon), a school-age site director (for the YMCA), a family case manager (at a shelter for women and children escaping domestic violence), a parent educator (for the Oregon State Extension Services), and as a clinical counselor (at a community mental health agency and in my own private practice).
 I was also an adjunct instructor for the Ohio State University’s Child and Family Studies Department teaching undergrads about family stress and resilience.

-I graduated from the Portland State University with a bachelors in Sociology and got my masters in Clinical Mental Health Counseling from the University of Dayton.
-I also have post-graduate certification in Infant-Toddler Mental Health from Arcadia University, (which is all about how child mental health and parental mental health are inextricably combined).
-I completed the certification training for postpartum mood disorders through Postpartum Support International and I have extensive continuing education on child and teen anxiety, including completing the SPACE (Supportive Parenting for Anxious Childhood Emotions) program, and Exposure Response Prevention for Obsessive Compulsive Disorder.
+My graduate degree is in Sociology and my masters is in Clinical Mental Health Counseling.
+I also have post-graduate certification in Infant-Toddler Mental Health, (which is all about how child mental health and parental mental health are inextricably combined).
+I completed the certification training for postpartum mood disorders through Postpartum Support International and I have extensive continuing education on child and teen anxiety, including completing the SPACE (Supportive Parenting for Anxious Childhood Emotions) program, Cognitive Behavioral Therapy and Exposure Response Prevention for Obsessive Compulsive Disorder.

 Some other cool stuff I’ve done

-I have written about parenting, families, and adoption for Salon.com, Utne, Ode, Brain Child, Huffington Post, Parenting, Yoga Journal, Wondertime, Adoptive Families, Bitch: A Feminist Response to Pop Culture, Kveller.com.
-Disney’s Family.com, Commonsense Media, Early Childhood NEWS and Greater Good among many others.
-I was interviewed on New Hampshire Public Radio’s Word of Mouth, on Q with Jian Ghomeshi, for PsychCentral, and on Dawn Davenport’s Creating a Family.
-I consulted on a This American Life episode about open adoption, too.
-Let me tell you, hearing Ira Glass thank me at the end of the episode was definitely a peak life experience!
+I have written about parenting, families, and adoption for many outlets including Salon.com, Utne, Ode, Brain Child, Parenting, Yoga Journal, Adoptive Families, Commonsense Media, and Greater Good.
+I was interviewed for New Hampshire Public Radio’s Word of Mouth, Q with Jian Ghomeshi, PsychCentral, and I consulted on a This American Life episode about open adoption.
 I was also featured on a story for ABC’s Nightline and Good Morning America.

 Now I’m here for you